Kaumaile: Modern day

 In the either the late 1890s or early 1900s, G. B. Smith Rewse (known to the Nanumeans as Misi Lusi), a British colonial administrator, came to know about the Kaumaile.
 He was given spear by Teuki, a descendant of Lapi, and it was taken to England.
 The Kaumaile was given up willingly, the Nanumeans likely hoping the officials would provide them with more information on the spear's age and where it originated.
 Tests were conducted, according to Nanumean elders, but they do not know which ones or any details.
 Regardless, they apparently proved the spear was roughly 8 centuries old at the time.

 The Kaumaile was lost for many years afterward.
 In 1936 or 1937, Teuki's descendant, Manuella, who was working in the phosphate mines on Banaba, noticed the Kaumaile in one of the mine's offices (said by most sources to belong to a Mr. Barley, and by Manuella to a Mr. McClure).
 He reclaimed the spear and brought it back to Nanumea some time in the late 1930s.

 In 1974 the Kaumaile was entrusted to Seselo by his adoptive father, Manuella.

 According to Keith Chambers, Seselo had died by April 2025.
 Seselo had given the Kaumaile to the chiefly council decades before his death and the Kaumaile is currently in the possession of the Pule Kaupule (elected chief of Nanumea).

 Tefolaha in culture

 Today, Nanumeans will pour the last of their drink on the ground (if the drink is pi or kaleve/coconut sap) and say "Tefolaha tou hoa!", as a way of honoring Tefolaha.
 The phrase is thought to hold magical power for Nanumeans and can help one even if they so much as think it.

-There are Nanumean holidays dedicated to Tefolaha and Lapi as well, known as Te Po o Tefolaha and Po Lahi.
+There is a Nanumea holiday dedicated to Tefolaha, known as Te Po o Tefolaha.
 Tefolaha's sons and daughters are today the founding ancestors of leading families and the seven chiefly lineages of Nanumea.